 The Hurricane snapped its front pincers.
 Eisu and Fumiko made the Galaxy Zephyr duck under them.
-“We’re almost too large!” said Fumiko.
+“We’re too large!” said Fumiko.
 “We’ve lost our evasiveness!”

 The front pincers snapped again.
 The Galaxy Zephyr evaded the left pincer but was clasped by the right.
 The Hurricane brought down its stinger.
 “Who needs evasiveness?” said Dakshi.
 “We have such strength!”
 He and Charlie braced the Galaxy Zephyr’s elbows against the pincer confining them.
 They pried it wide open and slipped away before the stinger stung.